rasumovsky/51_HggDM/README.md

 5)  workspace to store models and PDFs.
 6)  pseudoexperiment ensemble generation and analysis
 7)  CLs and p0 calculators
+8)  optimization utility

 ### Package contents:

-##### settingsHDM.cfg
+##### data/settingsHDM.cfg
-  Luminosity, higgs mass, m_yy range, file names, script locations, production mode information should all go here.
+  Luminosity, higgs mass, cut and categorization information, file names, script locations, production mode information should all go here.

 ##### DMAnalysis
   This namespace should store all general analysis methods.
-The idea is to avoid hard-coding anything in the supporting classes.
+The idea is to avoid duplicating common functions in the supporting classes.

 ##### DMMaster
-  This is the master 'wrapper' class for the analysis.
+  This is the master 'wrapper' main method for the analysis.
 Using this class, all the analysis tools can be run.
-The file organization is automated, using a directory structure based on the 'masterInput' and 'masterOutput' strings in settingsHDM, as well as the masterJobName.
+The file organization is automated, using a directory structure based on the 'masterInput' and 'masterOutput' strings in settingsHDM, as well as the 'masterJobName'.
+This class also has a recursive job submission feature that can modify the config file and test new cut strategies for optimization.

 ##### DMMassPoints
  This program uses a TTree of data events to produce a series of mass points